valtix-security/terraform-provider-valtix/docs/resources/cloud_account.md

 ## Example Usage

 ## AWS
 Create a cross account IAM role before running this block.
-Look at the [AWS Cloud Provider Setup](https://docs.valtix.com/userguide/setup_csp/aws/overview/) for more details.
-Use a Valtix generated External ID in the trust Policy of the IAM role, and the same External ID in the AWS Cloud Account Setup.
+Please see [AWS Cloud Provider Setup](https://docs.valtix.com/userguide/setup_csp/aws/overview/) for more details.
+Use a Valtix generated External ID in the Policy of the IAM Role, and the same External ID in the AWS Cloud Account resource.

 ```hcl
 resource "valtix_cloud_account" "aws1" {